-This rotation is designed as a 9 month, half-time assignment in collaboration with Geriatric Medicine for the care of older patients suffering from concomitant medical and psychiatric illnesses.
-Geriatric psychiatry fellows work with physicians from geriatrics and primary care to co-manage complex patients.
-Fellows have the opportunity for formal and informal consultations with on-site faculty from psychiatry and medicine.
-The clinic serves as a training site for students from the Yale University School of Medicine, and PharmD students from the University of Connecticut School of Pharmacy.
-It also serves as a training site for PGY2 -PGY4 residents from the Department of Psychiatry.
-Fellows play an active role in the education of students and residents from these diverse disciplines.
+This rotation is a 12 month longitudinal clinical experience focusing on for the care of older patients suffering from cognitive and neuropsychiatric illnesses.
+Geriatric psychiatry fellows work under the direct supervision of Geriatric Psychiatry faculty.
+The clinic serves as a training site for medical students from the Yale University School of Medicine, PharmD students from the University of Connecticut, PGY2 Yale residents and Geriatric Medicine fellows.
+Fellows play an active role in the education of trainees from these diverse disciplines.
 Case based teaching includes interdisciplinary perspectives and review of pertinent evidence based literature.

 The Yale-Alzheimer's Disease Research Unit (ADRU)